mhe747/dawnboard/README.md

 ## I2C

 	I2C4 of the Beagleboard-X15 is connected to BeagleSDR.
-We then assume using /dev/i2c4.
-	We try to detect devices on I2C4 bus.
+WWe then assume using i2c4, which in Linux is /dev/i2c-3 We try to detect all connected devices on I2C4 bus.

 	in Target :
 	$ i2cdetect -y -r 3